-3.1 Informal contact
+3.1 Data request queries

-In the first instance it is recommended that you contact the relevant CI or PI to discuss the feasibility of any proposals and this dialogue can be helpful in understanding the nature of the data and any limitations.
-PI details can be found through our study pages.
-For all general questions about data sharing or if the study data you are interested in is not listed or you cannot find PI details, please contact datasharing@mrc-epid.cam.ac.uk.
+Information on our studies can be found through our study pages.
+For all general questions about data sharing or if the study data you are interested in is not listed please contact datasharing@mrc-epid.cam.ac.uk.